+Immediate

-ngger at: Edit.
+Trigger at:

+Edit

-Access Type Read Write Action Expression:
+Access Type Action

-- whe
+Read Expression:

+─ Write

-In the C-SPY simulator, use the Immediate breakpoints dialog box to set an immediate breakpoint, see Setting breakpoints using the dialog box , page 121.
+In the C-SPY simulator, use the Immediate breakpoints dialog box to set an immediate breakpoint, see Setting breakpoints using the dialog box, page 110.
 Immediate breakpoints do not stop execution at all; they only suspend it temporarily.

+breakpoints do not stop execution at all; they only suspend it temporarily.

 Requirements

 The C-SPY simulator.

 Trigger at

 Specify the data location of the breakpoint.
-Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box , page 144.
+Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box , page 132.

 Access Type

 Selects the type of memory access that triggers the breakpoint:

 Read

 Reads from location.

 Write

 Writes to location.

 Action

 Specify a valid C-SPY expression, which is evaluated when the breakpoint is triggered and the condition is true.
-For more information, see Useful breakpoint hints , page 124.
+For more information, see Useful breakpoint hints , page 113.